petr-ngn/Data_X_2022/README.md

 ![alt_text](https://github.com/petr-ngn/Data_X_2022/blob/main/flowchart_data_x.png?raw=true)

 ## Data Preprocessing
-To convert categorical features into nummerical ones, the most basic approach is to perform dummy encoding.
-However, due to the larger amounts of features and their categories, we would have ended up with very large dimensionality of the data, which could lead to the overfitting.
-For this case, we use one of the most used approach which is very common in credit risk modelling - Weight of Evidence Encoding.
-TBD (Binning + WoE)
+After the data split into training set, validation set and test set (70%; 15%; 15%); we have to convert the categorical features into numerical ones.
+For this case, we use ´optbinning´ package.

 ## Feature selection
 TBD (Bayesian Optimization + RFE; fit on training set)